 My PhD studies cross microbiology with textile technology, looking at biomaterials of the future.

-I am part of the wearable electronics research group at Manchester Metropolitan University, investigating how fabrics and garments of the future will support the demands of society and am still closely involved with research in this field.
+I was part of the wearable electronics research group at Manchester Metropolitan University, investigating how fabrics and garments of the future will support the demands of society and am still closely involved with research in this field.

 I also work with the e-textiles network, a Horizon 2020 funded project, working to develop our smart textiles of the future.
 I have presented webinars and at conferences as part of the projects work.